Drop into a class—in person or online!

 For many people, the best way to begin moving with the breath is in classes or workshops designed for beginners or in private sessions.
 Look for “Intro,” “Basics,” or “Level 1.”
 These sessions will group you with other new beginners and offer you the fundamental actions of each posture, transition, breathing practice, and concentration technique, step by step.

-Just be sure that some of your classes emphasize “alignment” or “technique.”
+Just be sure that some of your classes emphasize HOW and WHY things are done, not just WHAT is done.
 If you only take classes that flow from beginning to end, you may never learn to work safely and avoid injury by learning the deeper and more subtle actions that align the body’s bones and muscles.
 Be sure to set yourself up for a lifetime of injury-free, joyous movement!

 Observe how you feel before, during, and after the practice.
 Look for sessions that bring out the best in you and make you feel like you can give that back and pay it forward as you walk off your mat.